-Information is extremely valuable today.
-Whether it’s a tech startup developing groundbreaking software, a corporate giant securing its market strategies, or an entrepreneur preparing for a strategic acquisition, safeguarding confidential information is of great importance for everyone.
+Whether it’s a tech startup pitching new software, an agency hiring a freelancer, or an entrepreneur preparing for a strategic acquisition, securing confidential information is vital for everyone.

-Also referred to as confidentiality agreements or non-disclosure contracts, these agreements are common in business settings.
-For instance, employers often require new employees or contractors to sign NDAs to protect proprietary information and maintain a competitive edge.
+For instance, employers often require new employees or contractors to sign NDAs to protect proprietary information.

 Source: Pardalis & Nohavicka Lawyers via Platform X